exyi/CheckTestOutput/README.md

 }
 ```

-The text files have `.txt` file extension by default, if that annoys you because your strings have some specific format and syntax highlighting does not work in text files...
+The text files have `.txt` file extension by default, but it's easy to change:

 ```csharp
 [Fact]